abigailrb03/cs294-project/README.md

 # We have Spotify at home

-A new full stack web application project for CS 61A and DATA C88C designed by Abigail Brooks-Ramirez (@abigailrb03) and Rebecca Dang (@phrdang), advised by Profs.
-Lisa Yan and Michael Ball at UC Berkeley through CS 294-189 Teaching at Scale.

 ## Background

 In this project, you will create a full-stack web application to create a feature similar to Spotify's *Daylist* feature.
 A "tech stack" is the set of technologies you use in order to complete a projects, such as programming languages and libraries.
 Full stack projects use technologies for all different kinds of applications, hence the name "full stack".